versatica/mediasoup-website/documentation/examples.md

   - As an alternative (there are many) readers may be more used to [socket.io](https://socket.io).

+### versatica/mediasoup-broadcaster-demo

+**Project:** [https://github.com/versatica/mediasoup-broadcaster-demo](https://github.com/versatica/mediasoup-broadcaster-demo) (uses libmediasoupclient v3)

+Made by [mediasoup authors](https://github.com/versatica), this project is a [libmediasoupclient](https://github.com/versatica/libmediasoupclient/) based application that takes the system microphone and webcam and produces the media to the specified room in [mediasoup-demo](https://github.com/versatica/mediasoup-demo/) application.

 ### footniko/mediasoup-sample

 **Project:** [https://github.com/footniko/mediasoup-sample](https://github.com/footniko/mediasoup-sample) (uses mediasoup v2)